 • Sustainable Communities: urban agriculture

 Waxworms which are the larvae of the greater wax moths (Galleria mellonella) and lesser wax moths (Achroia grisella) and small hive beetles (Aethina tumida), are parasites and scavengers of honeybee colonies, Apis mellifera.
 All three are very destructive to beehives and overall affect bee colony health.
 While there are numerous mechanical and chemical controls available on the market for these pests, they still are wreaking havoc on the beekeeping industry.
-Implementing the use of Bacillus thuringiensis species as a biological control for these three pests it adds another line of defense against them.
+Implementing the use of Bacillus thuringiensis species as a biological control for these three pests adds another line of defense against them.
 The overall goal is to improve honeybee colony health and prevent colonies from absconding or being killed by the infestation.
-With healthier hives there should be increase profits for beekeepers because damage caused to honey and other products should be reduced or eliminated.
+With healthier hives there should be increased profits for beekeepers because damage caused to honey and other products should be reduced or eliminated.

 1. Identify if Bacillus thuringiensis species can be used as biological controls against waxworms and small hive beetles.